brhastings1/markdown/mymarkdown.md

 Select check mark above commit description, to commit.
 This commits locally.
 After commit with the check mark, will see a button to publish the commit to GitHub.
 Click allow on dialogue, authorization process starts, give GitHub permission to open VSCode.
 Choose repository type as public, then can open on GitHub.

+## Push to Git-Hub after Initial Setup

+After a commit, when a file is changed, on the source control tab the changes will be listed.

+Select the "+" beside the Changes title to stage all change Enter a Commit message in the message text box
+Select the check mark beside the Source Control title After commit is complete, option to sync to github appears Select sync to github